0xpranay/solidity-notes/Gas Optimisations.md

 - Use Events to store per user actions or UI related data.
 Using storage is costly and creates unnecessary getters and overhead
 - With events, something like TheGraph can be used to query them in an even powerful way than just storage view queries.

-## **Use External functions when possible** :
+## **Use External functions when using old compiler versions**:

-- External function's parameters can be declared `calldata` and will be fetched from `calldata` itself when referenced.
+- External function's parameters can be declared `calldata`, which means that they will not be decoded into memory unless absolutely necessary.
+    Decoding involves copying the whole value and increases gas cost.
-- For other types like `internal` and `public`, the parameters will be copied to memory by default which increases gas cost.
+- For other types like `internal` and `public`, it was not possible to use `calldata` parameters before Solidity 0.6.9, so when using older compiler versions you have to make your function as `external` to be able to take advantage of this optimization.

 ## **Revert strings** :